mailpile/Mailpile/README.md

 that part of the message only.
 There's no way to *only* search bodies, they're too full of crap anyway.
 Adding terms narrows the search.

+You can also search from the command line with `mailpile.py -s term`, but that will be really slow because the metadata index has to be loaded into RAM on each invocation.

 ## A word on performance ##

 Searching is all about disk seeks.

 Mailpile tries to keep seeks to a minimum: any single-keyword search can be answered by opening and parsing one relatively small file.
+A single search should take on the order of 200ms or less, repeated searches or searches for closely related keywords will be about 10x faster due to the OS cache.

 This is possible, because all the metadata about the messages themselves is kept in RAM.
 This may seem extravagant, but on modern computers you